drasi-project/docs/readme.md

 1. Run the command ```npm install```

 ## Run local server
+Follow these steps to build the docs locally

 1. Open a terminal window
 1. Ensure that you are in the  ```docs/docs``` folder of the repo